magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_wholehearted-training.md

 Dhamma for an appropriate length of time today.

 [^1]: A highly respected monk of the forest tradition, considered to be
-    an and a teacher of Ajahn Mun.
+    an arahant and a teacher of Ajahn Mun.

 [^2]: Ajahn Tongrat was a well-known meditation teacher during Ajahn
     Chah’s early years.